Mauritius national rugby union team: History

 In 1995, during the third rugby World Cup in South Africa, six games were broadcast for the first time on Mauritian TV.
 1996 saw the birth of the Mauritian Seven a side Tournament with 4 Teams.
 In 1997 we started a development program in schools which led to the creation of three coaching centres in different parts of the island in 2003.

 In 1998, the Stags Club was re-created and thus triggered the thought that rugby had a place in the Mauritian Sport and the potential needed to be exploited.
 Mauritius rugby needed to be given a chance and the means for development at a national level.
 After three years of competition with clubs from surrounding countries and more players getting attracted by the rugby fever leading to an increasing demand for the creation of new clubs, three new regions/clubs were created in 2001 : The Curepipe Starlights, the Northern Pirates and the Western Cowboys.

-Today we have 4 Clubs in Division A and 6 Clubs in Division B, 3 Coaching Centres, around 650 licensed members, 18 Coaches, 6 Referees, National Sides in Senior (7s & XV) Under 18 (7s).
-Players are coming from all over the island and from all the communities to play Rugby.
-Rugby is starting to develop through the CSR for all the vulnerable groups and in all the rural areas as Black River, La Gaulette, Petite Riviere Noire, La Source, Quatre Bornes, Roches Bois and the north of the island.
+Currently, there are 4 Clubs in Division A and 6 Clubs in Division B, 3 Coaching Centres, around 650 licensed members, 18 Coaches, 6 Referees, National Sides in Senior (7s & XV) Under 18 (7s).
+Players come from all over the island and various backgrounds to play Rugby.
+Rugby has begun to develop through the CSR for marginalized groups and in rural areas as Black River, La Gaulette, Petite Riviere Noire, La Source, Quatre Bornes, Roches Bois and the north of the island.